 - Blue Shadow Jazz Band - The Blue Shadow Jazz Band is a dedicated group of student musicians who represent PCMS in concerts, competitions, and on special occasions.
-Auditions are held in the fall and rehearsals are Tuesdays and Fridays from 7:45 am until 8:40 am.
 To learn more, visit the jazz band web site or email band director, Mr. Hickman.

 - Junior Beta Club - Junior Beta Club is an invitation only organization at PCMS, which promotes the ideals of academic achievement, character, service and leadership among our students who have earned straight A's for the previous two semesters.
-The club meets on the first Tuesday morning of the month at 8:10 am in the Media Center.
-To learn more, email Ms. Nuttall.
+To learn more, email Ms. Noland.

 - Reading Bowl - The Georgia Helen Ruffin Reading Bowl is open to students in grades four through twelve across the state.
 Students on the team are responsible for reading 20 titles on the GBA list that will be used in the competition.
 During the competition, students are asked random questions about characters, setting and plot for all books on the list.
 The PCMS Reading Bowl team has been a regular competitor in the countywide competition.
 For more information, contact Ms. Hammen.

 - Drone Club - Are you a Droner?
 Do you have the skills to design and fly radio controlled flying machines?
 If so, Drone Club is for you!
 If interested, email Mr. Casey or Mr. Cosby.

 - Environmental Science Club - Do you like to be outside?
 Do you like to grow plants and dig in the dirt?
 Then consider the Environmental Science Club.
 The Environmental Science Club is open to students interested in promoting a healthy environment and caring for the school's garden.
 The club meets once a week before school in Mrs. Bustamante's classroom (Room 728) and outdoors in the school garden when weather permits.
 For more information, contact Ms. Bustamante.